lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 - `@Id` and `@TypeId` - Kalix annotations to configure the Kalix Entity
 - `@RequestMapping` - Spring web annotation to define Kalix Entity instance request mapping

 Each `Show` command will be exposed by `ShowEntity` using a corresponding HTTP/REST endpoint.
-Endpoints in Kalix Entity are class methods with:
+Endpoints in Kalix Entities are methods with:
-- method level spring web annotation
+- a method level Spring web annotation,
-- input variable level spring web annotation
+- an input variable level Spring web annotation, and
-- reply of type `Effect` with endpoint response model type. `Effect` is a declarative way to instruct Kalix what needs to be performed.
+- a reply of type `Effect` with an endpoint response model type. `Effect` is a declarative way to instruct Kalix what needs to be performed.

-Because we are using event sourcing we also need to provide methods for each `ShowEvent` type that is annotated with `@EventHandler`.
+Because we are using event sourcing, we also need to provide methods for each `ShowEvent` type that is annotated with `@EventHandler`.
 Each method will be used to update the `Show` state.
-Reply type is immutable `Show`.<br>
+The reply type is immutable is a `Show`.<br>

 `CreateShow` command handler implementation:
 ```java